adricardenas7890/garden-friend/README.md

 ## Getting Started

 Review the generated code, and it's recommended to run a `npm init` to adjust basic project configurations before start.

+In order to spin up a local environment with Docker Compose, run `make up`.